paulwetter/WettersSource/GatherScript/README.md

 Gather.vbs
 =========

-This script attempts to gather all the same variables that the MDT gather step would collect.
+This VBScript attempts to gather all the same variables that the MDT gather step would collect.
+VBScript has the advantage over PowerShell because you don't have to add PowerShell to the boot image.

 Execute
 =========